-Fava beans show up in Spring and I was psyched to see them for the first time at our farmers’ market last week.
+Fava beans show up in Spring and I was excited to see them for the first time at our farmers’ market last week.
 Their pods are about 7 inches long, containing 3 to 5 beans, and are padded with a fluffy, cottony lining.
-Prepping fava beans is time-consuming and monotonous… but those aren’t necessarily bad things in the kitchen.
+Prepping fava beans is time-consuming and monotonous, but those aren’t necessarily bad things in the kitchen.
 If you have a second pair of hands and a glass of wine it’s enjoyable.

 They take a lot of work because they need to be shelled twice.
 After you remove the beans from the pods, blanch them in salted water for 1 1/2 minutes to soften the waxy outer skin.
 Immediately place in ice bath.
 Shell them again.
 Here is a great how-to.

 In Italy, fava beans are traditionally paired with Pecorino, a hard and salty cheese made from sheep’s milk.
 I made this simple salad yesterday for Easter and it was lip-smacking delicious and the color was a vibrant grassy green.
 There are only 5 ingredients, and they all work to elevate the flavor of the dish.
 After making the salad, I came across a great NPR article and realized I should have added some red pepper flakes.